Commonly Backpacked · Lake · Views

 in time for sunset and then get up for sunrise.
 Both events result in stunning views that are worth the effort it takes to reach the canyon!

-and returns to the trailhead parking area.
+This trail from the parking area heads upwards to a bench at about 4400' and follows that contour through dirt and dry creek beds for about 5.5 miles.
+At 5.5 miles, you begin to head east and around mile 6, you'll reach the slick rock.
 By taking a more direct route across the slickrock, we were able to cut some distance on the beginning section but lost it later when we went around a mesa that we could have gone over.
 The slickrock section is not marked at all, and the dirt section has a few cairns, but there can be multiple routes or no visible routes at all depending on when it has last rained.
 You need to carry all your water for your entire trip, as there is no consistent water source on the trail.
 The route is constantly up and down but with very little net elevation change.